Physical network requirements for Azure Stack HCI

 We update these lists as we're informed of changes by network switch vendors.

 If your switch isn't included, contact your switch vendor to ensure that your switch model and the version of the switch's operating system supports the requirements in the next section.

 Network switch requirements

-This section lists industry standards that are mandatory for network switches used in all Azure Stack HCI deployments.
+This section lists industry standards that are mandatory for the specific roles of network switches used in Azure Stack HCI deployments.
 These standards help ensure reliable communications between nodes in Azure Stack HCI cluster deployments.

 Network adapters used for compute, storage, and management traffic require Ethernet.
 For more information, see Host network requirements.